alexander-kastil/ms-4004/demos/06-hr/readme.md

 Create a new multiple choice question:

 ```
-Write 5 multible choice questions for Senior Angular Developers with the topics Signals, Signal Store, Signals vs Observables and when to use what and 2 others.
-Provide answers and explenations in a new paragraph
+Write 5 multiple choice questions for Senior Angular Developers with the topics Signals, Signal Store, Signals vs Observables and when to use what and 2 others.
+Provide answers and explanations in a new paragraph
 ```

 - Enhance a prev loop